-Native Plant Base application for Apple MacOS systems (previously Mac OS X).
+Native Plant Base application for Apple MacOS systems.

-This edition is based on the Windows program and has all the same features, using much of the same code but adapted to suit the MacOS environment for versions 10.6 or later.
-Stand-alone application with no other software dependencies - just the same as the Windows and Linux editions.
+Derived from the Windows program and shares much of the same code but adapted to suit the MacOS environment.
+It is a stand-alone application with no other software dependencies - same as the Windows and Linux editions.

-An important concept of Plant Base 2 is that the database files are the same on all platforms, not only their data content but also the file format.
-So they can simply be copied between Mac, Windows, Linux and Android systems, in either direction without needing any kind of conversion.
+An important concept of Plant Base 2 is that the database files are the same on all platforms.
+The data files for the Mac are exactly the same format as other editions and can be shared with Windows, Linux and Android systems without needing any kind of conversion.

-This edition is built for Intel processors.
-We do not offer a specific build for the newer M-Series processors, but it should run under Apple's Rosetta 2 compatibility layer.
+The current edition is built for Intel processors.
+We do not offer a specific build for Apple silicon processors used in the newer M-Series Macs.
+However, the application should run under Apple's Rosetta 2 compatibility layer.

 Our resources for development and testing on the Mac platform are more limited than others.
-Development is done on quite an old release of MacOS, giving compatibility with a wide range of customer machines.
-We cannot guarantee the application will run correctly on all systems, so please take advantage of the free trial period.
+Development and testing is done on relatively old releases of MacOS, which does give good compatibility with a wide range of customer machines.
+However, we cannot guarantee the application will run correctly on all systems, so please take advantage of the free trial period.

-The full product download file is a normal Mac "dmg".
+The download file is a normal Mac "dmg".
 It contains the application itself and a folder with the data files.
-Full installation instructions are also provided.
+Full installation instructions are also included.

-The application (PlantBase.app) can be copied into the usual Applications system directory or an alternative location.
-The data folder can be placed wherever the user chooses, under the user's Home directory would be typical.
-The location of the data files may need to be given at the start of the first run.
+The application (PlantBase.app) can be dragged/copied into the usual Applications system directory or an alternative location.
+The data folder is typically placed under the user's Home directory, but can be anywhere on the system.
+If not found automatically, the location of the data files may need to be given at the start of the first run.

 Initially new installations will run as a 20 day trial.
 Further use requires a licence code.
 This licence code is exactly the same for both Windows and Mac editions.
 Existing Windows customers can simply use their original code.
 New users will need to purchase a licence code, valid for both Mac and Windows.

 Important :- Plant Base is not available from the Apple Store and is not digitally signed with an Apple developer identity.
-On MacOS Mountain Lion or later your system may therefore complain about installing it.
-However, you can enable installation by adjusting the Security & Privacy setting in System Preferences or creating an exception.
-The exact procedure has changed slightly with different releases of MacOS - best to search the Mac support forums for the method and full explanation.
+On MacOS Mountain Lion or later your system may therefore complain about installing or running it.
+However, it can be enabled by adjusting the Security & Privacy settings in System Preferences to create an exception.
+The exact procedure has changed with different releases of MacOS - best to search the Mac support forums for the method and full explanation.

-Here are external links for a couple of examples, but there are many others:
+Here are external links for a couple of examples and there are many others:

 https://www.macworld.com/article/672947/how-to-open-a-mac-app-from-an-unidentified-developer.html